telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/native-blazor-report-viewer/overview.md

 ## Comparison with Blazor Html5 Wrapper Report Viewer

-The current release of the Native Blazor Report Viewer component is missing the following functionalities:
+The current release of the Native Blazor Report Viewer component is missing only the `Accessibility` functionality which is present in its [`Blazor Wrapper Report Viewer`]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/blazor-report-viewer/overview%}) counterpart.

-- Accessibility

-> The above functionalities will be implemented in future releases of the Native Blazor Report Viewer
+> The above functionality will be added in a future release of the Native Blazor Report Viewer.

 ## Demo